sgalizia/sa-2018-landing-page/P09-Navbar/content.md

 In the next section, we'll put all of the skills and knowledge to practice by implementing a couple more sections for our landing page.

-Get ready!
-This time you'll be doing the majority of the work!
+Get ready–this time you'll be doing the majority of the work!